Harm Reduction

 Saving Lives And Creating Positive Change

-Our Recovery Hub has Narcan (Naloxone), fentanyl and xylazine strips and other safe use supplies available at no cost and with no judgement or conditions.
+Our Recovery Hub has Narcan (Naloxone) and other safe supplies available at no cost.
 Call us to learn more or provide training: 704.390.7709

 Naloxone FAQ